siberianfox/g2wiki/Digital-IO-(GPIO).md

 ### Analog Input "Pin"
 - May be a physical pin, or the output from an internal signal
-- The "pin" is configured in JSON via `ai`_N_
+- The "pin" can be configured in JSON via `ai`_N_.
+See Configuration Values, below
-- The value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `adc`_N_
+- The pin value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `adc`_N_
   - Reads as a float value from `0.0` to `1.0`
   - The value is read-only (`adc`_N_ cannot be written)
-- May be disabled.
-Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled (Throw a warning?)
+- An input pin may be non-existent or may be explicitly disabled.
+Pins that don't exist will ignore attempts to enable them.
-- Disabled pins, when read, will always read `0.0`
+  - Disabled pins, if read, will always read `null`.
+Attempts are made to prevent configuration from exposing non-existent or disabled input pins, but should such a pin be readable it will return `null` as opposed to `true` or `false`.
+It may also return an ERROR status code, and/or generate an exception report.
 - Analog inputs cannot _directly_ be waited on by `M101`, nor can they be _directly_ associated with a tool.
 Tool functions may be associated with an analog pin, however, and that may indirectly provide boolean values than can be waited on.
 (For example, a Heater may use an analog input for the temperature sensor, and then a wait can be used for when the heater is at temperature.)

    ***Configuration Values***